 Exclusive Locks on Items (Pessimistic Locking)

-NCache provides a locking mechanism that exclusively locks the cached data.
-This mechanism locks the item using the lock handle due to which, all other users are blocked from performing any write operation on that cache item.
-A LockHandle associates with every locked item in the cache, which is returned by locking API.
+NCache provides a Pessimistic Locking mechanism that exclusively locks the cached data.
+This mechanism locks the item using a LockHandle, which blocks all other users from performing any write operations on that cache item.
+A LockHandle is associated with every locked item in the cache and is returned by the Locking API.

-A locked item can be fetched/updated or unlocked only when its lock handle is provided at API level.
+A locked item can be fetched/updated or unlocked only when its LockHandle is provided at the API level.
 However, you should do this with care to avoid data integrity issues.
-Pessimistic locking is a very good approach if the goal to be achieved is data consistency.
+Pessimistic Locking is a reliable approach when the goal is to ensure data consistency.

 Once a lock is acquired using LockHandle, there are two mechanisms for releasing it.
 Both of these mechanisms are explained below.

-• Time based release of locks: You can also specify lock timeout while locking a cached item.
+Time-based release of locks: You can specify lock timeout when locking a cached item.
 The lock timeout is the time interval after which the lock will be automatically released if no explicit call is made for releasing the lock during the timeout interval.
-This will prevent your data from being locked for an infinite amount of time.
+This prevents your data from being locked for an infinite amount of time.

 Note